Welcome to FAS Fiscal

-FAS fiscal analysts provide service and expertise to support the activities of the Departments and Programs within Arts & Science.
-They review departmental budgets, post-award accounting, and provide expert knowledge on governing cost-principles.
-They also review transactions and requests to ensure compliance with applicable federal, sponsor and university requirements.
+FAS Fiscal provides service and expertise to support the activities of the Departments and Programs within Arts & Science.
+We review departmental budgets, post-award accounting, and provide expert knowledge on governing cost-principles.
+We also review transactions to ensure compliance with applicable federal, sponsor and university requirements.

 Fund 10 Department's operating budget for current fiscal year